t-doc-org/informatique/docs/bases-de-donnees/sql-lab1.md

     ````{admonition} Solution
     :class: note dropdown
     ```{code-block} sql
-    SELECT nom FROM canton WHERE population BETWEEN 300000 AND 500000;
+    select nom from canton where population between 300000 and 500000;
     ```
     ````